 Concordia College, Teaching Assistant

 Religion and the Body (REL 382), Spring 2013

 Online Teaching Resources

-As an educator at The University of Iowa, many, but not all, of my students are racially privileged and a considerable number of them are from rural Iowa, often with little experience interacting with diverse communities.
+As an educator at The University of Iowa, many, but not all, of my students were racially privileged and a considerable number of them from rural Iowa, often with little experience interacting with diverse communities.
 I myself am from a very small town in Minnesota and grew up in a decidedly racially and ethnically homogenous environment.
-As a result, I have worked to centralize diverse materials, methodologies, and theoretical approaches in my classes to equip my students with the tools necessary to engage and thrive in more diverse environments.
+In light of this, I have worked to centralize diverse materials, methodologies, and theoretical approaches in my classes to equip my students with the tools necessary to engage and thrive in more diverse environments.
 For example, while it would, perhaps, be easier to teach a more standard version of a world religions course centralizing texts, institutional histories, and male experiences, my world religions syllabus centralizes questions of gender and what we learn about various religious traditions when we look to the margins rather than to the center.

 As a scholar, I embrace diversity both in terms of my methodological and theoretical orientations as well as in my choice of subject matter.
 In addition to my work on North American religions, including mainstream denominations, new religious movements, and indigenous spiritualities, I have extensive graduate training in gender, women’s, and sexuality studies as well as considerable fluency with Islam and the history and politics of the Middle East.
 I approach these diverse topics by applying innovative theoretical perspectives like new materialisms and affect theory, which lend themselves to novel interpretations of the relationship between individuals and their various environments.